-488. Selection and Use of Reading Materials.
+3 credits second semester. - 488.
+SELECTION AND USE OF READING MATERIALS.
 A course designed to acquaint students with the content and criteria necessary to the proper judgment of reading materials, books, periodicals, workbooks, and tests for elementary and junior high schools.

-501-502.
-ELEMENTARY EDUCATION.
+- 501-502.
+Elementary Education.
 This course is required of all students with major interest in elementary education.
 Among the more prominent topics covered are the following: modern theory and practice in elementary school instruction; the primary school; standards for judging instruction; diagnosis of instruction observed; methods of improvement; curriculum making; selection of textbooks; recent tendencies in the education of young children; the use of tests; functions of the principal; classification, promotion, attendance, discipline, and health of pupils; the assembly, clubs, and other social activities; the principal as an administrator; the principal as a supervisor; the school plant and equipment.

-505-506.
+3 credits each semester. - 505-506.
 TECHNIQUE OF TEACHING IN SECONDARY SCHOOLS.
 The aim of this course is to answer the question, "What is good teaching in the high school?"
 To this end will be presented: (1) the more widely recognized procedures employed in teaching in the high school; (2) a critical evaluation of theories upon which these procedures are based; (3) discussions of observations made in the University Laboratory High School.
 Prerequisite: Methods of Teaching High School Subjects.

-- 519. READING PROBLEMS.
+3 credits each semester. - 519.
+Reading Problems.
 This course is a study of the reading process and includes, first, an analysis of the sensory and perceptual problems common to all reading activities; second, an analysis of reading problems which are a part of certain types of content of various courses of the curriculum.
 In each division of the course, students are guided in formulating principles of teaching which will prevent or remedy the reading difficulties that result from corrective causes.

-3 credits first semester. - 525-526.
-SEMINAR: THE SCHOOL, THE CHILD, AND THE NEGRO COMMUNITY.
+3 credits first semester. - 525-526B.
+Seminar: The School, the Child, and the Negro Community.
 A study of social and economic settings and backgrounds.